BU-EC500-SP15/moc-gui/README.md

 * Why does Django say port already in use when running server?
   * OpenStack may be using the port, either runserver first, or specify port (ie. python manage.py runserver 9999)

-* How can I test the OpenStack python API effeciently??
+* How can I test the OpenStack python API efficiently??
   * Look at UI/marketUI/auth.py.
 Use the defined keystone, glance and nova clients via python command line (first run 'source ~/devstack/openrc')